sfb833-a3/tueba-ddp/README.md

   Koehn](http://www.statmt.org/europarl/) and as part of [OPUS](http://opus.nlpl.eu/Europarl.php).
 Terms of use are described on the [Europarl website](http://www.statmt.org/europarl/).
-* The [Common Crawl](http://commoncrawl.org/) subcorpus is publicly available.
+* The annotations for the [Common Crawl](http://commoncrawl.org/) are available.
 However, due to the size of the treebank (203 GB compressed), we do not provide a download link here.
-Please contact us to download the corpus.
+Please contact us to obtain the annotations.
 * The Taz subcorpus requires a license from Taz.
 Please contact **us** to obtain more information.